-The property management reserves the right to amend or update this electric vehicle charging clause in adherence to changing technology, regulations, or property requirements.
+Hickam Communities reserves the right to amend or update this electric vehicle charging clause in adherence to changing technology, regulations, or property requirements.
 Residents will be notified of any such changes in writing.

-Failure to comply with these regulations may result in fees or fines as outlined above and in our community guidelines.
+Dually, rent is inclusive of average utility consumption.
+Additional usage is charged to residents.
+Failure to comply with these regulations may result in fees or fines as outlined in our community guidelines.